pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals-gcp/_index.md

 draft: true
 description: Learn how to apply Pulumi to Google Cloud Product (GCP).
 meta_desc: Learn how to apply Pulumi to Google Cloud Product (GCP).

-# The order in which the module appears on the home page.
 index: 1

-# The meta_image appears in social-media previews and on the Learn Pulumi home page.
-# A placeholder image representing the recommended format, dimensions and aspect
-# ratio has been provided for reference.
 meta_image: meta.png
 youll_learn:
     - Stuff
     - Things
     - Whatnot
 tags:
     - fundamentals
     - gcp